vrc-get/vrc-get/docs/vpm-spec.md

 The VPM Package will be recognized as a UPM Package by Unity Editor.
 Therefore, the VPM Package is a special type of UPM Package.

-### 3.2.
-The UPM, UPM Package
-The UPM is the Unity Package Manager, which is the package manager developed by Unity Technologies and built into Unity Editor.
-The UPM provides the package management system for Unity Editor.

-The UPM Package is the package recognized by the UPM and Unity Editor.
-All VPM Packages are recognized as Embedded UPM Packages by Unity Editor.

 ### 3.3.
-Package Manifest, VPM Project Manifest
+UPM Package Manifest, VPM Package Manifest, VPM Project Manifest
-The Package Manifest is the JSON document that describes the package information.
+The UPM Package Manifest is the JSON document that describes the package information.
-The Package Manifest is located as `package.json` in the UPM Package and provides the package information, such as the package name, version, dependencies, and the package archive file name.
+The UPM Package Manifest is located as `package.json` in the UPM Package and provides the package information, such as the package name, version, dependencies.

+The VPM Package Manifest is a special type of UPM Package Manifest that describes the VPM Package information.
+In addition to the UPM Package Manifest, the VPM Package Manifest includes the vpm-specific dependencies and the installation data.

 The VPM Project Manifest is the JSON document that describes the installed package information.
 The VPM Project Manifest is located as `Packages/vpm-manifest.json` in the Unity project and provides the installed package information,